Who is Alan Klughammer?

 I was born in Calgary in the early 1960?s, but, at the age of 10, my family moved to a small town in the interior of British Columbia where I was struck by the beauty of mountains, lakes and forests.
 My Dad gave me an old twin lens reflex camera and I was hooked on the magic of photography.
 Some of my favourite childhood memories involve climbing the local mountains and recording the pictorial vistas.
 However, the social life of a small town did not appeal, so immediately after high school, I fled to UBC in Vancouver.

 The culture shock and the ego shock of not being the smartest kid in school was too much for the naive small town boy; and although I was good at math, and had a very logical mind, the path of an engineering degree did not seem to fit.
-I dropped out of UBC and entered art school, where I thrived.
+I dropped out of university and, at the suggestion of my parents, entered art school.
+There I thrived.
 My vision evolved and matured, and I found myself drawn to details and abstract sections of the world around me as opposed to sweeping panoramas.

 After graduating, I met my future ex-wife and moved to Victoria, and then Duncan on Vancouver Island.
 Together we ran a photofinishing business, and, in the late 1980?s, I started experimenting with digital photography.
 This was a perfect combination of my technical abilities, my computer skills, and my artistic eye, but it was a crash course in business management.
 Although the business survived for over five years, it was not strong enough to survive a divorce.